-9.3.1.1 Boilers AND/OR water heaters have the following features:

-- 9.3.1.1.1: Boiler systems with over 50 BHP or 1.67MBtu/hr have condensate return systems; - 9.3.1.1.2: Non steam boilers have conductivity controllers; AND/OR - 9.3.1.1.3: Steam boilers have conductivity meters.

-- Two points are earned where boiler systems with over 50 BHP or 1.67MBtu/hr have condensate return systems. - o Not applicable where there will be no steam boilers or where steam boilers are less than 200 BHP or 6.69MBtu/hr. - One point is earned where boilers have conductivity controllers and meters. - Not applicable where there are no boilers
+9.3.1.1 Boilers AND/OR water heaters have the following features: Maximum = 3 points or N/A 9.3.1.1.1: Boiler systems with over 50 BHP or 1.67MBtu/hr have condensate return systems; 9.3.1.1.2: Non steam boilers have conductivity controllers; AND/OR 9.3.1.1.3: Steam boilers have conductivity meters.
+Two points are earned where boiler systems with over 50 BHP or 1.67MBtu/hr have condensate return systems.
+Not applicable where there will be no steam boilers or where steam boilers are less than 200 BHP or 6.69MBtu/hr.
+One point is earned where boilers have conductivity controllers and meters.
+Not applicable where there are no boilers

-9.3.2 DOMESTIC HOT WATER SYSTEMS

-9.3.2.1 Hot Water Volume: Conserve energy and water by designing efficient hot water delivery piping systems to one of the following:

-- A maximum of 48 oz. from a water heater AND/OR a maximum of 24oz from a recirculation or similar hot water line; OR - A maximum of 64 oz. from a water heater AND/OR a maximum of 24oz from a recirculation or similar hot water line; OR - A maximum of 96 oz. from a water heater AND/OR a maximum of 36oz from a recirculation or similar hot water line.
+9.3.2 DOMESTIC HOT WATER SYSTEMS 9.3.2.1 Hot Water Volume: Conserve energy and water by designing efficient hot water delivery piping systems to one of Maximum = 3 points the following: • Three points are earned where there is a maximum of 48 oz. from A maximum of 48 oz. from a water heater AND/OR a maximum of 24oz from a recirculation or similar hot water line; a water heater AND/OR a maximum of 24 oz. from a recirculation or similar hot water OR line.
+A maximum of 64 oz. from a water heater AND/OR a maximum of 24oz from a recirculation or similar hot water line; OR Two points are earned where there is a maximum of 64 oz. from a water heater AND/OR a maximum of 24 oz. from a recirculation or A maximum of 96 oz. from a water heater AND/OR a maximum of 36oz from a recirculation or similar hot water line.
+One point is earned where there is a maximum of 96 oz. from a water heater AND/OR a maximum of 36 oz. from a recirculation or similar hot water line.